KazumeNishidate/mdc/README.md

 - CaF2:     Superionic conductor with the soft-core potential
 - SW.Si:    Silicon with Stillinger Weber potential
 - AT.C60:   C60 with Abell-Tersoff potential
+- AT.cnt55: (5,5) Carbon nanotube with Abell-Tersoff potential
 - AT.Ge:    Germanium with Abell-Tersoff potential
 - AT.Si:   Si with Abell-Tersoff potential